 Hi!
 I’m Carolina: language lover, globetrotter, bookworm, foodie and curious about almost everything.
-I’m based in London, which despite being some 700 miles (as the crow flies) from my town in Spain, it feels very much like home.
+I’m based in London, which feels very much like home despite being some 700 miles (as the crow flies) from my town in Spain.
 Between the two extremes of that 700-mile stretch I have covered many more in search of new experiences, adventure, knowledge, and most importantly, languages.

 There are two main forces that collided early in my life and have sculpted a great part of who I am today.
 The first was my immediate infatuation with the English language at the age of ten, which grew into sheer fascination.
 The second was my fondness for writing as a way of ‘emptying’ myself; during my teenage years, these detox acts materialised into short stories and poems, both in Spanish and English, which had already found its way into my character.

 In view of this, there was one possible path for me: I had to become a linguist.
 During my years at university I soaked up linguistic, literary, phonetic and cultural knowledge of English and French.
 My study abroad year in Leicester, UK was the nine-month-long epiphany I had been awaiting.
 There was no way back.
 I wanted more.
 And more.

 And so, with a BA in English under my belt I embarked on an MA in Linguistics and TESOL in the United States.
 This is when I started to teach Spanish, which I loved!
 I must say it caught me off guard.
 I was so determined to become a translator, and in my heart of hearts eventually a part-time writer, the fact that I enjoyed teaching felt like a hindrance, a detour really.